hallzy/mozilla-hardening/README.md

 # Firefox Hardening

-NOTE: The thunderbird file will come at a later time

 This Repo contains a list of about:config settings that I have changed for both preferential reasons, and also privacy and security reasons.